Free Kitchen Hacks eBook

 Roasted Garlic Salmon for Two - Featured and Recipe Card Image

-With a very healthy dose of garlic, this versatile salmon recipe makes this the perfect main to whichever side dish you’re serving up!
-Plus it’s ready in 30 minutes and only uses 5 simple ingredients.
+With a very healthy dose of garlic, this versatile salmon recipe makes this the perfect main to whichever side you’re serving up!
+My favorite plate consists of this salmon, this Yellow Saffron Rice and Lemon Garlic Asparagus.

 Two plates of garlic roasted salmon with lemon wedges